briancaffey/cdk-fargate-patterns/README.md

 # `DualAlbFargateService`

-`DualAlbFargateService` allows you to create one or many fargate services with both internet-facing ALB and internal ALB associated with all services.
+Inspired by _Vijay Menon_ from the [AWS blog post](https://aws.amazon.com/blogs/containers/how-to-use-multiple-load-balancer-target-group-support-for-amazon-ecs-to-access-internal-and-external-service-endpoint-using-the-same-dns-name/) introduced in 2019, `DualAlbFargateService` allows you to create one or many fargate services with both internet-facing ALB and internal ALB associated with all services.
 With this pattern, fargate services will be allowed to intercommunicat via internal ALB while external inbound traffic will be spread across the same service tasks through internet-facing ALB.

 The sample below will create 3 fargate services associated with both external and internal ALBs.
 The internal ALB will have an alias(`internal.svc.local`) auto-configured from Route 53 so services can communite through the private ALB endpoint.